JasmineOttawa/RainDropInTheOcean/_posts/2018-12-13-mongo_cluster.md

 per https://github.com/mongodb/mongo/blob/mastear/src/mongo/util/exit_code.h
 EXIT_NEED_DOWNGRADE = 62, // The current binary version is not appropriate to run on the existing datafiles.

-I took the workaround to recreate DB files since it's new:
+I took the workaround to recreate /var/lib/mongo since it's new.
-ls -ld /var/lib/mongo
-cd /var/lib
-mv mongo mongo.backup
-mkdir mongo
-chown mongod.mongod mongo

 If there are existing data, how to fix the issue while keeping data?
 A -